Sunita Panchawat* and Joohee Pradhan Pages 351 - 359 ( 9 )

 Objective: The study was aimed at comparing antiulcer activity (ethanol induced gastric ulcer) for stem bark extracts of Ficus religiosa Linn. prepared by different extraction methods viz. soxhlet, ultrasonication and microwave assisted extraction.

-Antiulcer activity, Ficus religiosa Linn., Ultrasonication assisted extraction, Microwave assisted extraction etc.
+Antiulcer activity, Ficus religiosa Linn., ultrasonication assisted extraction, microwaveassisted extraction, standard drug, ulcer index.